-In accordance with Act 1039, the following information should be present on each district’s website by July 2018.
-Conway Public Schools will have the data on the website by October 1, 2017.
+In accordance with Act 1039, the following information should be present on each district’s website by July each year.

-ACT 1039 requires universal screening of students in grades K-2 in the areas of encoding, decoding, phonological awareness, sound/symbol recognition, rapid naming, and alphabet knowledge as well as selective screening in grades 3-12.
-Conway Public Schools currently uses a combination of the following but is not limited to them: DIBELS (Dynamic Indicators of Basic Literacy Skills), DSA (Developmental Spelling Analysis), AR-RAN (Arkansas Rapid Automatized Naming Screener), SRI (Scholastic Reading Inventory), Quick Phonics Screener, and PASS (Phonological Awareness Skills Screener).
+Screenings and Assessments ACT 1039 requires universal screening of students in grades K-2 in the areas of encoding, decoding, phonological awareness, sound/symbol recognition, rapid naming, and alphabet knowledge as well as selective screening in grades 3-12.
+Conway Public Schools currently uses a combination of the following but is not limited to them: DIBELS (Dynamic Indicators of Basic Literacy Skills), DSA (Developmental Spelling Analysis), AR-RAN (Arkansas Rapid Automatized Naming Screener), STAR Early Literacy, STAR Reading, Quick Phonics Screener, and PASS (Phonological Awareness Skills Screener).

-During the 2016-2017 school year, the total number of students identified with Dyslexia was 235.
-During the 2016-2017 school year, the total number of students receiving Dyslexia intervention is 235.
-Please note that the above data is based on Cycle 7 numbers from June 2017.
-As students enter and leave the district, these numbers will fluctuate.
+Data During the 2018-2019 school year, the total number of students identified with Dyslexia was 331.
+During the 2018-2019 school year, the total number of students receiving Dyslexia intervention was 318.
+(Please note that these data are based on Cycle 7 numbers from June 2019.
+As students enter and leave the district, these numbers will fluctuate.)

-Conway Public Schools currently uses a combination of Connections developed by The Apple Group (OG-3D) and the Barton Reading and Spelling System authored by Susan Barton.
-Both of these programs are multi-sensory, systematic, and Orton-Gillingham based programs.
+Programming Conway Public Schools currently uses a combination of Connections OGin3D developed by The Apple Group, Barton Reading and Spelling System authored by Susan Barton, and Phonics First developed by RLAC.
+These programs are multi-sensory, systematic, and Orton-Gillingham based.
 CPSD currently has in each building several instructional facilitators, interventionists, classroom and specialty area teachers as well as other ancillary staff members delivering each program with fidelity.